Colonoscopy Patient Preparation

 What to bring with you:

-- Medicare card (Please inform staff when booking if you have no Medicare card, Interim card or reciprocal card)
+cancellation of your procedure if not done so prior. - Medicare card (Please inform staff when booking if you have no Medicare card, Interim card or

 - Reading glasses (if necessary)